week9-Benkart/Speech-to-text-data-collection-with-Kafka-Airflow-and-Spark/README.md

 ### Built With

-Resoures that used in this project are :
+Resoures that are used in this project are :
+* Boto3
-*
+* python kafka
 *